Once you have been accepted for studies at North Park University, you will receive a welcome packet that includes information on applying for a visa.

 When you have received your Welcome Packet from the North Park Admissions Office, you are ready to apply for your visa.
 The U.S. government provides helpful information on the different types of student visas.

 As an international student, you are responsible for the maintenance of your own visa status.
 You must be sure to adhere to the following guidelines.

 If you fall out of status for failure to adhere to any of the guidelines below, you must apply for reinstatement with the U.S. Citizenship and Immigration Service.
 Reinstatement is costly and is only granted under limited conditions.
 If you think you might be out of status, please contact the Office of International Affairs immediately for assistance.

 If you are an undergraduate, exchange, or English as a Second Language (ESL) student, you must enroll in 12 or more credits each semester.
 If you are a graduate student, you must enroll in 8 or more credits each semester.
 If you are taking classes in Quad B that will count toward the minimum registration requirement, those classes must show on your class schedule at the start of the semester.

-Reporting to the International Office
+Reporting to the Office of International Affairs

 U.S. law requires that international students are required to report any changes in name, address, or educational program to their international student advisor within 10 days of the change.
 In addition, all international students at North Park must submit a SEVIS Checklist to the International Office each semester.
 The SEVIS Checklist will be sent to your North Park email accounts approximately two weeks after the start of the term.
 As a North Park international student, you are required to check your North Park email account at least once per week.